thanktua-spp/ccl-rtd/docs/source/usage.rst

 Using tabs
 ----------

 You can also use tabs to organize your content.
-For example, here's a
+For example, here's how to use tabs

 .. tabs::